Find Affordable College Courses

 Atlanta, GA

 You’ll be in good company if you decide to attend Emory University.
 It ranked #3 on our 2023 Most Popular Natural Resources & Conservation Master’s Degree Schools in Georgia list.
-Located in the city of Atlanta, Emory is a private not-for-profit college with a large student population.
+Located in the large city of Atlanta, Emory is a private not-for-profit school with a large student population.

 Full Natural Resources & Conservation at Emory University Report